CWEB1111-1112/humboldt-home-sales-assignment-2-mjahles/README.md

 | 8    | Christopher Isaac   | [325 - Gunner]                                       |
 | 44   | Mya Lynn            | [388 - Daisy][390 - Danger]                          |

-## Requirements

-Construct a program that prompts the user for a care attendants id number along with the   Either uppercase or lowercase initials are valid.
-While the user does not type Z, continue by prompting for the amount of a sale.
-Issue an error message for any invalid initials entered.
-Keep a running total of the amounts sold by each care attendant.
-After the user types Z or z for an initial, display each agent's total, a grand total for all sales, and the name of the salesperson with the highest total.

 ## Submission
 Please submit a zipped folder containing your c# console application and the URL to your Github repository.